Stephen Cisarik, Newmark San Francisco

 Interview with Stephen Cisarik, Managing Director at Newmark, San Francisco

 Enaia equips top-performing CRE brokers and their teams with the technology they need to succeed.
-As a part of our Broker Highlight series, we interview Enaia users across career stages who are at the top of their game to gain insights into what qualities and best-practices comprise elite CRE brokers.
+As part of our Broker Highlight series, we interview Enaia users across career stages who are at the top of their game to gain insights into the qualities and best practices that define elite CRE brokers.

 Tell us a little bit about yourself and what you do.

-I represent the domestic and international real estate portfolios for high-growth technology companies and venture funds.
-I'm based in San Francisco, yet only half of my work is here locally.
-Given my involvement within the venture community, we receive referrals to assist portfolios all over the world.
+I represent domestic and international real estate portfolios for high-growth technology companies and venture funds.
+I'm based in San Francisco, though only about half of my work is local.
+Given my involvement in the venture community, we often receive referrals to assist portfolios all over the world.

 How did you break into CRE brokerage?
 What drew you to the industry?